lsst/rtn-045/index.rst

 Pedagogical principles
 ======================

-All tutorial developers should adhere to the following principles.
+All tutorials should have the following attributes.

 Inclusive